bracketengineering/bracket.github.io/src/backend/cicd/example_template.md

   apiResouce:
     Type: AWS::ApiGateway::Resource
     Properties:
-      ParentId: !GetAtt MyApi.RootResourceId
+      ParentId: !Ref RootResouceID
-      PathPart: "ENDPOINT_NAME" # the endpoint in your API of the lambda function
+      PathPart: !Ref APIENDPOINT" # the endpoint in your API of the lambda function
       RestApiId: !Ref APIARN

   apiMethod: